 If you need a tape that won’t reflect or show up in camera lighting, then the Premium Cloth Gaffer Tape (67665) is what you are looking for.
 It blends in well with floors and backgrounds and can be purchased in many different colors but the most popular, of course, is black.

-While duct tape also comes in different color options, it always has a reflective finish.
+While duct tape also comes in different color options, it always has a shiny, glossy finish.

 While gaffer tape is usually resistant to moisture, Premium Cloth (67665) does not have a polyethylene backing like duct tape or even Standard Grade Gaffer Tape (67680); so it’s not waterproof.